richyxdd/IT-CyberSecurity-Projects/README.md

 Welcome to my IT and Cybersecurity Projects repository.
 Here I document and share various projects I have worked on to enhance my skills in:
-  IT support, networking, cybersecurity, and full-stack development.
+  IT support, networking, cybersecurity, and full-stack development ( check other repositories ).

 ## Projects